Joshua-Chin/workflow_templates/README.md

 ### 11 — Bump Version and Create PR

 1. Fully test the workflow: delete the models, input images, etc. and try it as a new user would.
 Ensure the process has no hiccups and you can generate the thumbnail image on the first execution (if applicable).
-2. Create a fork of https://github.com/Comfy-Org/workflow_templates
+2. Create a fork of https://github.com/Comfy-Org/workflow_templates (or just checkout a new branch if you are a Comfy-Org collaborator)
-3. Clone the fork to your system
+3. Clone the fork to your system (if not a collaborator)
 4. Copy your new workflow and thumbnail(s) into the `templates` folder
 5. Add your changes to the `templates/index.json` file
 6. Bump the version in `pyproject.toml` ([example](https://github.com/Comfy-Org/workflow_templates/pull/32))